Note: My Web pages are best viewed with style sheets enabled.

 - The counter by the sink should be large enough to hold toiletries for at least two persons: hair brushes, toothpaste, bottles of pills, etc.

-- It is possible to over-do water conservation.
+- I am a native of southern California and still live there.
+Recurring droughts are part of our environment.
+I know the importance of conserving water, especially now that our water rates are so high that my monthly water bill often exceeds the sum of my electricity, gas, and phone bills.
+However, it is possible to over-do water conservation.
 The flow in a sink should not be so restricted that it takes forever to rinse soap off my hands.
 The flow is far too low if it takes a full minute to wet a washcloth to wipe my face.
-Flow restrictors in shower heads merely mean that I leave the shower running longer, eliminating any savings of water.
+The flow should be at leasst sufficient to rinse toothpaste off my tooth brush.
+Flow restrictors in shower heads merely mean that I leave the shower running longer to rinse, eliminating any savings of water.

-On the other hand, water should not come out of a sink faucet with such force that it ricochets off the bottom of a drinking glass and soaks the counter and mirror.
+On the other hand, water should not come out of a sink faucet with such force that it ricochets off the bottom of a drinking glass and soaks the counter and mirror or even my shirt.

 - Every shower and tub should have a grab bar for the handicapped.
 No, I am not handicapped (at least, not in that way).
 We have such bars installed at home.
 They are very handy to hold while washing my feet.
 In a slippery tub or shower, even the very fit would find a grab bar helpful.